 On our last day, in glorious weather, we took in the jaw-dropping scenery of the Sheep’s Head Lighthouse Loop walk.
 Although it looked like it was going to be very busy, as the end-of-the-road car park beside Bernie's Cupan Tae (great scones and tea) was completely full, the walk itself was long enough to feel remote and empty.
 Even if you don’t do the loop walk, the views here are worth the journey alone.
 We drove up and over Seefin Mountain on our way back up to Bantry which is a stunning drive, rivalling the mountain passes in neighbouring Kerry.

 We barely scratched the surface here on what Cork has in store, which is a great excuse for us to return another day and share more of it on our blog.
 We’re so lucky to call Ireland home and get the chance to explore it whenever we want.
-If you’d like to know more about Ireland, we recommend you read our posts about Ireland’s Ancient East, The Skellig Islands, The Ring of Kerry and the Comeragh Mountains.
+If you’d like to know more about Ireland, we recommend you read our posts about Ireland’s ancient sites, The Skellig Islands, The Ring of Kerry, the Dingle Peninsula and the Comeragh Mountains.